-The Emergency Division of the Peruvian National Police (a first-responder source) has fulfilled its mission nationally since 1977, fighting against common and organized crime, protecting against civil unrest, conducting search & rescue missions around the region, and safeguarding the public through emergency medical services and technical rescue.
-The unit was formed by police officers with a high sense of humanitarian spirit.
+In Lima, the Emergency Division of the Peruvian National Police (a law enforcement and first-responder source) has fulfilled its mission nationally in Peru since 1977.
+This specialty rescue division of approximately 1000 law enforcement officers focuses primarily on fighting common and organized crime, protecting against civil unrest, conducting search & rescue missions around the region, and safeguarding the public through emergency medical services and technical rescue.
+The unit was formed by elite police officers with a high sense of humanitarian spirit.
+These officers constitute only 1% of the total police force of over 100,000.
 They are extremely dedicated to their craft and possess amazing knowledge, skills and abilities.
 After seeing them in action on multiple projects in this South American country, it became abundantly clear that this group of officers and rescue workers from the capital city of 8.5 million people mean business.
 There has been no part of Peru they will not travel to, in order to be a part of our training and improve their skills to protect and serve their community.

-Team Lima will be led by veteran Team Leader, Ed Resch, and instructors Don Livingston, Ryan Foote, Don Gresham, Bryan Profit, John Robinson and Lucia Carrera.
-GMR would like to send a special thank you to Colonel Carlos Aguilar Reyes of the Peruvian National Police Emergency Division, who has coordinated this project and deserves much of the credit for making his division better educated to safeguard the city of Lima and beyond through this education.
+GMR would like to send a special thank you to officers and administrators at the Peruvian National Police Emergency Division, who have coordinated this project and deserve much of the credit for making their division better educated to safeguard the city of Lima and beyond through education.

 FOLLOW GMR ON SOCIAL MEDIA: